givasile/effector/docs/method_semantics.md

 they re-summarize the stored per-instance local effects (one exception below).
 Per method, what re-runs and what stays frozen:

-- **PDP / DerPDP** — the grid is frozen (global frame).
-Masked mean and variance are re-averaged over the masked *columns* of the cached ICE (d-ICE) table; centering constants are recomputed per masked instance.
-The one allowed model touch: `eval(mask=)` at points off the cached grid recomputes ICE on `data[mask]` exactly; heterogeneity and plot always interpolate from the cached grid.
+- **PDP / DerPDP** — the canonical grid is frozen (global frame); the position store only grows as new x-positions are evaluated.
+Masked mean and variance are re-averaged over the masked *columns* of the cached ICE (d-ICE) table;
+  centering constants are derived from those cached columns — per instance, global and masked alike.
+The one allowed model touch: `eval(mask=)` at points off the cached positions recomputes ICE on `data[mask]` exactly (transient, never cached); heterogeneity and plot always interpolate from the canonical grid.
 - **ALE** — bin edges are frozen (the edge-bound secants cannot be recomputed without touching the model).
 Masked per-bin means/variances are re-averaged from the stored per-instance effects; bins left empty by the mask are